greyhats13/99co-technical-test/README.md

 - Weave Flux for CD that is aligned with GitOps principle
 - ElasticCloud for Observability such as realtime monitoring, analytics, APM, and logging.

-**Assumption**

-- The solution is deployed on AWS
-- Backend service is using golang and PHP
-- Frontend service is using reactjs
-- FrontEnd Service J, K, L, M and Backend service N, P, Q, R is legacy service because not leveraging API gateway.

 # Infrastructure Diagram
 Here's diagram for the propposed solution